Accident At Work Compensation: The types of compensation you can claim for a workplace injury

 You are entitled to claim interest on both general damages and special damages.
 The rate of interest will vary depending on whether the type of damage is general or special.

 You are only entitled to interest once your claim has commenced in court.

 Interest on general damages runs from the date you commenced your claim in court and interest on special damages runs from the date that your accident occurred.

-Click no win no fee for a description of what your legal costs include.
+See our no win no fee / conditional fee agreement article for a description of what your legal costs include.

 As a rule in UK law – the loser pays the majority of the winner’s costs.
 This is true in a personal injury claim so long as the pain and suffering for your injury is worth over a certain amount – currently £1,000 (in 2018).

 For you to be entitled to receive your legal costs prior to commencement in court of your claim – your accident lawyer must accept the accident at work compensation on your behalf “subject to the payment of legal costs”.

 Accident At Work Compensation Summary & Next Steps

 You now know the main types of loss and expense you can claim as part of your accident at work compensation.

 See an example of compensation amounts for a work shoulder injury from manual handling.